November 13. Today's Birthdays

 He worked as a President of the Kazakhstan Tennis Federation in 2007.
 Between 2006 and 2008, he served as the President’s Chief of staff.
 In 2008 and 2010, he acted as an external advisor to the President of Kazakhstan.

-Berik Kamaliyev (1960) – Vice Minister of Industry and Infrastructure Development of Kazakhstan.
+Berik Kamaliyev (born in 1960) – the Vice Minister of Industry and Infrastructure Development of Kazakhstan.

-The Karaganda region native graduated from the Karaganda Polytechnic Institute in 1982, the Karaganda State University in 1993, the Russian Public Administration Academy under the Russian President, majoring in economics in 2005.
+Born in Karaganda region, he graduated from the Karaganda Polytechnic Institute in 1982, the Karaganda State University in 1993, the Russian Public Administration Academy under the Russian President, majoring in economics in 2005.

+Throughout his career, he served as an advisor to the Prime Minister of Kazakhsta between 2004 and 2005.
+In 2005 and 2006, he acted as the chairman of the Committee on the development of transport infrastructure of the Ministry of Transport and Communication of Kazakhstan.

 She was appointed to her current position in May 2020.